treweathers/Java_Developer/Course_2/Course_2.2.md

             return binarySearch(arr, start, mid - 1, target); // Search the left half
         return binarySearch(arr, mid + 1, end, target); // Search the right half
     }
 Within this code, the base case is defined first.
-If the start index is greater than the end index, it indicates the search area is exhausted, resulting in a -1 return.
+If the start index is greater than the end index, it indicates the search area is exhausted, resulting in a `-1` return.
 The code then locates the midpoint.
 If the midpoint equals our target, it’s returned.
 Depending on whether the target is less or more than the midpoint, the search continues within the left or right half, respectively.

 ### 3. Analyzing the Time Complexity of Binary Search
 Let's analyze the time complexity of Binary Search, which measures how much time an algorithm takes increases with the input size.
-Notably, Binary Search halves the list at every step, necessitating log(n) steps for an array of size n.
+Notably, Binary Search halves the list at every step, necessitating log(`n`) steps for an array of size `n`.
 Therefore, the time complexity of Binary Search is O(log n).

 ### 4. Implementing Binary Search Iteratively
 You can also implement the Binary Search algorithm in an iterative way using a while loop.
 Here is the Java code for the iterative approach.